OwnYourData/vaultifier/README.md

 A js-library to interact with the [OwnYourData Data-Vault](https://data-vault.eu)

 **IMPORTANT:** This library is under development.
-Expect the API to change at any time, without me writing a personal letter to you in beforehand.
-Even without changing the version number.
+Therefore not everything will work as expected.
+Actually sometimes we don't even know what should be expected :-)

 ## Example